ImageMagick v6 Examples --

 Batch Processing Several Files

-The DOS "FOR" command can be used to process as series of files in the same manner.
+The DOS FOR command can be used to process a series of files in a similar manner as it does under UNIX.
 In order to scale all JPEG files in the current directory by 50%, you could type the following line into a DOS box:

 Please note that the percent sign is not doubled.
 If you however place this command in a batch file you will have to replace it by